ARMmbed/uvisor/docs/api/QUICKSTART.md

 # Quick-Start Guide for uVisor on mbed OS

-This guide will help you get started with uVisor on mbed OS by walking you through creating a sample application for the NXP FRDM-K64F board.
+This guide will help you get started with uVisor on mbed OS by showing you how to create a sample application for the NXP FRDM-K64F board.

 The uVisor provides sandboxed environments and resources protection for applications built for ARM Cortex-M3 and Cortex-M4 devices.
-Here we will show you how to enable the uVisor and configure a secure box to get hold of some exclusive resources (memory, peripherals, interrupts).
+We will show you how to enable the uVisor and configure a secure box to get hold of some exclusive resources (memory, peripherals, interrupts).
 For more information on the uVisor design philosophy, please check out our the uVisor [introductory document](../../README.md).

 ## Overview

 To get a basic `blinky` application running on mbed OS with uVisor enabled, you will need the following:

 * A platform and a toolchain supported by uVisor on mbed OS.
 You can verify this on [the official list](../../README.md#supported-platforms).
 Please note that uVisor might support some platform internally, but not on mbed OS.
-Generally this means that the porting process has only been partially completed.
+Generally this means that the porting process is only partly complete.
 If you want to port your platform to uVisor and enable it on mbed OS, please follow the [uVisor Porting Guide for mbed OS](../core/PORTING.md).
 * git.
 It will be used to download the mbed codebase.
-* The mbed command-line tools, mbed-cli.
-You can run `pip install mbed-cli` to install them.
+* mbed-cli.
+You can run `pip install mbed-cli` to install it.

 For the remainder of this guide we will assume the following:

 * You are developing on a \*nix machine, in the `~/code` folder.
-* You are building the app for the [NXP FRDM-K64F](http://developer.mbed.org/platforms/FRDM-K64F/) target, with the [GCC ARM Embedded](https://launchpad.net/gcc-arm-embedded) toolchain.
+* You are building the app for the [NXP FRDM-K64F](http://developer.mbed.org/platforms/FRDM-K64F/) target, with the [GNU ARM Embedded Toolchain](https://launchpad.net/gcc-arm-embedded) toolchain.

-The instructions provided can be easily generalized to the case of other targets on other host OSs.
+You can use these instructions as guidelines in the case of other targets on other host OSs.

 ## Start with the `blinky` app
 [Go to top](#overview)

-To create a new mbed application called `uvisor-example` just run the following commands:
+To create a new mbed application called `uvisor-example`, just run the following commands:

 ```bash
 $ cd ~/code